 2. Tecate’s “Cold Latina” Billboard

-This example illustrates the importance of truly understanding Hispanic culture before advertising to reach this demographic.
+This example illustrates the importance of truly understanding the Hispanic culture before advertising to reach this demographic.
 Critics felt “the ad propagates negative stereotypes of Hispanic women as being loose and overly sexual,” but that’s just the tip of the iceberg.
-Family is extremely important to Latinos and any offense to a family member is certainly not appreciated.
-As a son, husband, brother and father of Latino women I found it offensive that a company would imply that all Hispanic women are “hot.”
+The family is extremely important to Latinos and any offense to a family member is certainly not appreciated.
+As a son, husband, brother, and father of Latino women, I found it offensive that a company would imply that all Hispanic women are “hot.”

 3. Hershey’s “Hispanic Milk Candy”

 In 2004, Hispanic pop star Thalia Sodi (Mrs. Tommy Mottola for those of you who have no idea who she is) proudly branded a new Hershey’s line of “Hispanic Inspired” candy with her name.
 The new line included a candy bar naively called “Cajeta Elegancita.”